ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

 A Doc annotation which describes a Ballerina Service.

-Generic meta information about Service or Connector.
-But this a super set of Swagger 2.0 representation.
+Generic meta information about Service.
+This a super set of Swagger 2.0 representation.

 Syntax:
 ```